 Q. Where can I find the application to Chicago Scholars?

-Q. What are the requirements to become a Chicago Scholars?
+Q. What are the requirements to become a Chicago Scholar?

 A. Chicago Scholars is looking for students who:

-- Live in Chicago and attend a high school in Chicago
+Students who live and attend high school in Chicago.

-- Are demonstrated leaders in their schools or communities
+Students who are demonstrated leaders in their schools, communities, or homes.

-- Are committed to their education and have a strong desire to attend a 4-year college
+Students who are committed to furthering their education and have a strong desire to attend a 4-year college.

 Q. What does the application to Chicago Scholars consist of?